Thames Road-Elimville United Church

 thamesroadelimvilleuc@quadro.net

-CHURCH COUNCIL REPORT FROM APRIL 2, 2025
+CHURCH COUNCIL REPORT FROM JANUARY 7, 2026

-The April 2 Church Council meeting took place on Zoom with a quorum present.
+The January 7th Church Council meeting took place on Zoom with a quorum present.
 Chair John Miner called the meeting to order at 7:00 p.m. with a territorial acknowledgement of the land on which we were meeting.

 Minister's Report